Bun Bang Fai 2026: Dates, Traditions & Travel Guide

 Handmade rocket launching high into the blue sky during the Bun Bang Fai Rocket Festival in Thailand

-A traditional handmade rocket shooting into the sky during the Bun Bang Fai Rocket Festival, a spectacular celebration calling for rain in Thailand.
+A handmade rocket launching during the Bun Bang Fai Festival in Thailand.

-Every May, the skies over the Mekong burst into life during the Bun Bang Fai Rocket Festival (บุญบั้งไฟ), an ancient celebration where giant handmade rockets are launched to call for rain and accumulate bun (merit) ahead of the rice season.
-Born in Laos, embraced by the Isaan region, and celebrated as far north as Chiang Mai, this vibrant event blends Buddhist rituals, fertility symbols… and a lot of decibels.
+The Bun Bang Fai Rocket Festival (บุญบั้งไฟ) is an ancient celebration in which giant handmade rockets are launched to call for rain and accumulate bun (merit) ahead of the rice season.

 Phaya Thaen and the Toad King